 Brisbane Symphony Orchestra (formerly Brisbane Sinfonia) was formed in 1990 in response to the need for a community orchestra of professional performance standard.
 Members of the orchestra are drawn from all walks of life, including medical specialists, lawyers, teachers and professional musicians engaged in music education.
 The orchestra has had marked success, due in great measure to the efforts of founding conductor and artistic director Antoni Bonetti.

 Brisbane Symphony Orchestra’s annual concert program provides an entertaining array of standard orchestral repertoire by such composers as Beethoven, Stravinsky, Dvorak, Bruch, Tchaikovsky, Mendelssohn, Britten, Berlioz, Shostakovich and Gershwim.
 The orchestra has also commissioned works by Australian composers Robert Davidson and Paul-Antoni Bonetti.

 The Brisbane Symphony Orchestra currently performs up to eight concerts per year in Brisbane and on the Sunshine Coast.
 Orchestra members enjoy performing and sharing their love of classical music with these communities.

 Soloists and COLLABORATORS

 BSO concerts are regularly recorded and broadcast by 4MBS, Brisbane's local classical music radio station.

 This year's program of concerts promises at the very least, to live up to the strong tradition of excellence.

 As a not-for-profit organisation The Brisbane Symphony Orchestra is funded by its members and contributions from the community.
 The musicians happily volunteer their time for rehearsals and performances to bring fantastic music to a range of venues.

 We are thankful to the Brisbane City Council and its Creative Brisbane for its continued support through the Creative Brisbane program

-If you would like to help us, please make a tax deductible contribution.
+If you would like to help us, please consider a tax deductible contribution.
 It's safe and easy through our PayPal account.